numtide/devshell/README.md

 This requires some coordination with the repository structure.
 To keep the dev closure small, it would be nice to be able to load some of the dependencies on demand.

-### --pure mode

-Sometimes you want to run things in a slightly more pure mode.
-For example in a CI environment, to make sure that all the dev dependencies are captured.

 ### Doctor / nix version check